Metabolome: The Escherichia coli Metabolome Database

 Secondary electrospray ionization (SESI-MS) can discriminate between eleven E. Coli strains thanks to the volatile organic compound profiling.

 Metabolome atlas of the aging mouse brain

 In 2021, the first brain metabolome atlas of the mouse brain – and of an animal (a mammal) across different life stages – was released online.
 The data differentiates by brain regions and the metabolic changes could be "mapped to existing gene and protein brain atlases".

+Intestinal metabolome

+Human intestinal microbiota contribute to the etiology of colorectal cancer via their metabolome.
+In particular, the conversion of primary bile acids to secondary bile acids as a consequence of bacterial metabolism in the colon promotes carcinogenesis.